TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationSyntax.rst

    Hence, the term **TypoScript** is used to both define the pure syntax TypoScript and the configuration method TypoScript.
 These are different things.
-To avoid confusion, we will use the term "TypoScript syntax" and "TypoScript configuration method", at least on this page.
+To avoid confusion, we will use the term "TypoScript syntax" and "TypoScript configuration method", at least in this chapter.

+**Table of Contents**

+More information can be found in these subchapters.

 .. toctree::
    :maxdepth: 1

-   ../TypoScriptSyntax/Index
-   ../Yaml/Index